bastinald/laravel-livewire-routes/readme.md

 }
 ```

-As you can see, the `route` method returns the Laravel `Route` facade, so you can specify anything you normally would in a routes file via this method.
+As you can see, the `route` method returns the Laravel `Route` facade, so you can specify anything you normally would in a routes file with this method.

 ### Using Route Parameters